Yu-Gi-Oh! Trading Card Game: Yu-Gi-Oh! Speed Duel

 Yu-Gi-Oh!
 Speed Duel is a specialized format of the Yu-Gi-Oh!
-Trading Card Game which launched worldwide in January 2019.
+Trading Card Game which launched worldwide (except Asia) in January 2019.
+The format had an on-going, dedicated product line that was paused at the end of 2024.
 Inspired by the videogame Yu-Gi-Oh!
-Duel Links, it features a smaller field and simplified rules, along with a new type of card called Skill card.
-Skill cards are themed around a particular character of the Yu-Gi-Oh! series.
-To use a card in Speed Duel it must have the "Speed Duel" symbol on the card.
-Cards without the symbol are not legal in Speed Duel format, but Speed Duel cards can be used in all other formats of the Yu-Gi-Oh!
-TCG.
-Skill Cards may only be used in Speed Duel.
+Duel Links, it features a smaller field and simplified rules, along with a new type of card called Skill Card.
+Skill Cards are themed around a particular character of the Yu-Gi-Oh! or Yu-Gi-Oh!
+GX series.
+To use a card in Speed Duel, it needs to have the "Speed Duel" symbol in the card.
+Cards without the symbol are not legal in the format, but Speed Duel cards can be used in all other TCG formats.
+Skill Cards can only be used in Speed Duels.

-Speed Duel games are known for its rapid duels, averaging on 10 minutes.
+Speed Duel is known for its rapid matches, averaging on 10 minutes.

-The Speed Duel format follows the same rules as advanced format, with the following differences:
+The Speed Duel format has the following differences compared to Advanced format: